aprameyagoud/DIP/Experiment 1/README.md

 ## 📁 Files
 - `cat.jpg` — Input image (must be in the same folder as the script)
-- `main.m` — Main MATLAB script containing the processing logic
+- `EXP_1.m` — Main MATLAB script containing the processing logic

 ---